penfever/simpleOS/src/os/readme.md

 #MYFAT_DEBUG and #MYFAT_DEBUG_LITE are defined in myerror.h
 I recommend building in Codewarrior’s debug mode, as I am using formatted I/O to string functions.

+src/os_hw is included in the repo for the purposes of showing my commit history.
+It is not required for the build.

 ## Codewarrior Notes